bennyhuo/KotlinBlogTranslation/original/First glimpse of Kotlin 1.1 Coroutines, Type aliases and more.md

 The full changelog for 1.1 M01 is available [here](https://github.com/JetBrains/kotlin/blob/1.1-M1/ChangeLog.md#11-m01-eap-1) .<span id="more-4080"></span>
 ## Coroutines

 We all know that blocking is bad under a high load, that polling is a no-go, and the world is becoming more and more push-based and asynchronous.
-Many languages (starting with C# in 2012) support asynchronous programming through dedicated language constructs such as <code>async</code>/<code>await</code> keywords.
-In Kotlin, we generalized this concept so that libraries can define their own versions of such constructs, and <code>async</code> is not a keyword, but simply a function.
+Many languages (starting with C# in 2012) support asynchronous programming through dedicated language constructs such as `async`/`await` keywords.
+In Kotlin, we generalized this concept so that libraries can define their own versions of such constructs, and `async` is not a keyword, but simply a function.
-This design allows for integration of different asynchronous APIs: futures/promises, callback-passing, etc. It is also general enough to express lazy generators (<code>yield</code>) and cover some other use cases.
+This design allows for integration of different asynchronous APIs: futures/promises, callback-passing, etc. It is also general enough to express lazy generators (`yield`) and cover some other use cases.
 So, meet one of the bigger features of Kotlin 1.1: <em>coroutines</em>.
 This is a traditional CS term for “program components that generalize subroutines for nonpreemptive multitasking”, but we’ll not dive into theory here <img alt=":)" class="wp-smiley" data-recalc-dims="1" src="https://i2.wp.com/blog.jetbrains.com/kotlin/wp-includes/images/smilies/simple-smile.png?w=640&amp;ssl=1" style="height: 1em; max-height: 1em;"/>

 {% raw %}